-Total Liabilities - September 30, 2024
+Total Liabilities - December 31, 2024

-Total Liabilities - December 31, 2023
+Total Liabilities - December 31, 2023 (Restated)

-Significant Changes in Liabilities and Deferred Inflows of Resources Include:

-September 30, 2024 versus December 31, 2023
+Significant Changes in Liabilities and Deferred Inflows of Resources Include: December 31, 2024 versus December 31, 2023

-- Current liabilities decreased by \$259, or 2.8%.
-The decrease was primarily due to: - A decrease in capital accruals of \$543. - A decrease in unearned revenue of \$444 due to timing of New York State's funding towards the MTA Capital Program and processing of capital payments. - A decrease in accrued expenses of \$128. - A net decrease in other current liabilities of \$48.
+- Current liabilities decreased by \$1,215, or 13.4%.
+The decrease was primarily due to: - A decrease in the current portion of long-term debt of \$1,206 mainly due to the longer debt maturities and bond refundings supported by the debt issuances with long maturities. - A decrease in unearned revenues of \$476 mainly due to timing of New York State's funding towards the MTA Capital Program and processing of capital payments.